billmeyer/verify-sauce-connect/README.md

         $ mvn org.codehaus.cargo:cargo-maven2-plugin:run

+3. Verify Connectivity.

+    * To verify connectivity from Desktop VMs, Emulators, and Simulators, sign into https://saucelabs.com and start a **Live Testing** session.

+    * To verify connectivity from the Real Device cloud, sign into https://app.testobject.com, create a Web-based Mobile App supplying the URL of the hostname you wish test and start a **Live Testing** session.
+        NOTE: Be sure to select your tunnel instance in the __Sauce Connect Tunnel__ dropdown.

-3. Sign into https://saucelabs.com and start a **Live Testing** session and navigate to your hostname and this specific URI:
+4. Navigate to your hostname and this specific URI:

     ```
         http://<yourhostname>:8080/verify-sauce-connect